jdubo1998/DrinkRecorder/README.md

 > Wine: 5 fl oz at 12% alcohol.
 > Spirit: 1.5 fl oz at 40% alcohol.
 >
-> Each standard drink contains 0.6 fl oz of 100% pure alcohol.
+> Each standard drink contains 0.6 fl oz of 100% alcohol.

 Using this, calculations are performed that are added to the records for each participant.